IsaureStiffel/tp_dataprocess/data-engineering/tp-data-processing-framework/README.md

 1. Read : https://spark.apache.org/docs/latest/sql-programming-guide.html

 Some questions :
 * What is Spark RDD API ?
+The Spark RDD (Resilient Distributed Dataset) API is one of the core components of Apache Spark, a distributed computing framework for processing large-scale data sets.
+RDDs are an immutable distributed collection of objects that can be processed in parallel across a cluster of machines.

 * What is Spark Dataset API ?
+The Spark Dataset API is a distributed collection of data organized into named columns, similar to a table in a relational database.
+It is an extension of the Spark DataFrame API and provides a type-safe, object-oriented programming interface.

 * With which languages can you use Spark ?
+  * Scala
+  * Java
+  * Python
+  * R
+  * SQL

 * Which data sources or data sinks can Spark work with ?
+  * File Formats
+  * Databases and Data Warehouses
+  * Distributed File Systems
+  * Streaming Sources and Sinks
+  * NoSQL Databases
+  * Message Brokers
+  * Other Data Sources and Sinks

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.